 The standard 75mm Turret: The Sherman’s First Turret, It Had Many Minor Changes

 The standard 75mm turret started out with a stubby rotor shield that just covered the base of the 75mm gun.
 These early turrets didn’t have a direct telescopic sight for the gunner either.
 The gunner had to rely on the M4 periscope to aim the gun.
-The turret had one large hatch for the whole turret crew to get in and out from and a pistol port on the loaders side that could be propped open and spent 75mm shells dumped out.
+The turret had one large hatch for the whole turret crew to get in and out from and a pistol port on the loader’s side that could be propped open and spent 75mm shells dumped out.
 The loader and commander had fully rotating periscopes to view the world through, the commander’s periscope was in his hatch, the loaders right above his station, and the middle of the turret roof had an armored ventilator.
 Many of these turrets had a weak spot in the armor due to an area machined to fit the turret drive.
-This area was covered with additional armor on once the problem was discovered.
+This area was covered with additional armor once the problem was discovered.

-The small rotor shield and lack of telescopic sight were some of the first production line changes, and older tanks were field modified with kits to update them, often only covering half the turret with added armor on the mantlet to protect the new telescopic site.
-The new factory full size rotor shield covered the majority of the turret face with much thicker armor.
+The small rotor shield and lack of telescopic sight were some of the first production line changes, and older tanks were field modified with kits to update them, often only covering half the turret with added armor on the mantlet to protect the new telescopic sight.
+The new factory full-size rotor shield covered the majority of the turret face with much thicker armor.
 The next big change was a weak spot in the right side of the casting where a thin spot was made while machining the turret for the gun mount was discovered, and armor was welded on the outside of the turret to thicken it back up.
 Tanks were retrofitted with this armor in the field, and later the casting was changed to include the thicker armor over the area, eliminating the need for the welded on cheek armor.

-At some point while all the above was going on someone decided the pistol port was a weak spot and it had to go.
+At some point, while all the above was going on someone decided the pistol port was a weak spot and it had to go.
 So they started welding them closed at the factory, and then the casting had them removed.
 Then the men in the field went ape poop, and they put it back in, around the time the ultimate 75mm turret went into production, with the thicker armor cast in, the pistol port back, a new all-around vision cupola for the commander and an oval hatch for the gunner.
 This would be the final configuration of the 75mm turret.
 The tolerances used by US tank factories were close enough turrets cast at one factory could be used at another with no modifications.
 Many older surplus turrets left over from the tank retriever conversion program were used in later production, with all the updates added, and a hatch cut in for the loader.
-Due to a shortage of all around vision cupolas, many 75mm turrets with a loaders hatch ended up with the old split style commander’s hatch.
+Due to a shortage of all-around vision cupolas, many 75mm turrets with a loaders hatch ended up with the old split style commander’s hatch.

-The turret drive motor was either an electric motor driven hydraulic system or a strait electric motor driven system.
-The hydraulic system was the preferred, but when that system was in short supply the electric system was substituted.
+The turret drive motor was either an electric motor driven hydraulic system or a straight electric motor driven system.
+The hydraulic system was preferred, but when that system was in short supply the electric system was substituted.
 The 75mm turret could rotate 360 degrees in 15 seconds with the power traverse.
 It had a manual traverse system as well, and elevation was handled through a manual wheel.

 For the very best in minute detail on this subject, please check out the Sherman Minutia site.
 One minor bit of trivia about the original style turret, the D50878, and D78461 castings, the ones produced for the 105 armed tanks were unique, in that they had an extra armored ventilator whole drilled in so another one could be mounted.
 So the 105mm turrets really are 105mm only.
 I’m still not sure if there is a 1/35mm Sherman M4 105, or M4A3 105 with the correct turret.